raffaele-aurucci/MajorityDynamicsNetworks/README.md

 Based on this concept, the **Majority Cascade** models influence diffusion in networks.
 Starting from an initial seed set, nodes activate when a majority of their neighbors are active and remain active permanently.
 The process ends when a stable state is reached.

-When each node has an associated cost (**cost-constrained majority cascade**), the goal is to select a seed set that maximizes activations while respecting a budget \(k\).
+When each node has an associated cost (**cost-constrained majority cascade**), the goal is to select a seed set that maximizes activations while respecting a budget $k$.
 This problem is **NP-hard** and hard to approximate, often requiring heuristic approaches.

 ---